 Safe Withdrawal from Drugs and Alcohol: What Are the Dangers of Detoxing at Home?

 For many addicts, it is very tempting to go through the drug detoxification process at home.
 Some people decide to quit alcohol or drugs cold turkey.
 Others try tapering off the drug gradually.
 Home detox kits available on the market rely on unproven treatments such as concoctions of vitamins, herbs, and tinctures.
-None of these treatments are proven to work, and detoxing at home can cause more harm than good.
+None of these treatments are proven to work, and at-home detox can cause more harm than good.

 At best, it may be ineffective.
 At worst, it may aggravate mental health symptoms or pose serious health risks, even proving fatal in some cases.